 Stock management is essential in business.
-It helps you keep track of your stocks in real-time, prevent excess stock and product shortages, reduce human effort, and ultimately improve your business.
-Managing stocks, however, can be very tricky and complicated without proper tools.
+It helps you keep track of your stock in real-time, prevent excess stock and product shortages, reduce human effort, and ultimately improve your business.
+Managing stock, however, can be very tricky and complicated without proper tools.
 Instead of reducing cost and possibly maximizing your overall sales, you risk falling short and eventually losing more.

 At Jotform, we continually improve our Form Builder.
 Previously, Stock management was done with widgets, which meant you had to set up the product items outside our Product List field or Payment Integrations.
 But the wait is over.
-Stock management is now possible.
+Stock management within our Form Builder is now possible.

 How do you enable stock control?
 Let’s start!

 Stock management is available when you are Selling Products and not when you are Selling a Subscription.

 Enabling Stock Control

 Setting up the Stock Control Options

 When enabled, you have two options, as shown above: